Democrats seek a middle ground on Biden's plans without gutting them

 Threading the needle

-Maag said the legislation is carefully constructed to change an existing tax credit so it works better to address high child poverty rates that increased in the pandemic.
+Maag said the legislation is carefully constructed to change an existing tax credit so it works better to address high child poverty rates that increased during the pandemic.

-Experts say imposing income limits for middle-income earners is another way to trim the cost, but it could lead to tax increases for the people Biden pledged who see no harm from the bill.
+Experts say imposing income limits for middle-income earners is another way to trim the cost, but it could lead to tax increases for people who Biden pledged would see no harm from the bill.

-Marr says Democrats have another option that maintains the programs while still keeping with their promises to address economic inequality.
-Instead of focusing on cutting the top line, they could expand plans to increase taxes on the wealthy and corporations to offset the costs.
+Marr says Democrats have another option that maintains the programs while still keeping their promises to address economic inequality.
+Instead of focusing on cutting the top line, they could expand plans to increase taxes on the wealthy and corporations in order to offset the costs.

 But those increases don't satisfy centrist Democrats who don't want to vote for trillions of dollars in new spending.

-The challenge party leaders face is trying to keep everyone happy without gutting Biden's plans.
+The challenge that party leaders face is trying to keep everyone happy without gutting Biden's plans.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.